awsdocs/aws-iot-docs/developerguide/iot-custom-endpoints-managing.md

 ## Viewing domain configurations<a name="iot-custom-endpoints-managing-view"></a>

-Use the [ListDomainConfigurations](https://docs.aws.amazon.com/iot/latest/apireference/API_ListDomainConfigurations.html) API to return a paginated list of all domain configurations in your account\.
+Use the [ListDomainConfigurations](https://docs.aws.amazon.com/iot/latest/apireference/API_ListDomainConfigurations.html) API to return a paginated list of all domain configurations in your AWS account\.
 You can see the details of a particular domain configuration using the [DescribeDomainConfiguration](https://docs.aws.amazon.com/iot/latest/apireference/API_DescribeDomainConfiguration.html) API\.
 This API takes a single `domainConfigurationName` parameter and returns the details of the specified configuration\.

 ## Updating domain configurations<a name="iot-custom-endpoints-managing-update"></a>